 Brutalist architecture and Corbusier’s machines for living are influences, as much for their mixed public reception as their harsh beauty.
-Also referenced is Hotel Palenque, Robert Smithson’s 1972 slide lecture to the architecture faculty at the University of Utah; having visited Mexico to see the Mayan ruins at Palenque, Smithson gave a talk instead on the mundane yet beautiful ruin of a hotel in which he stayed.
+Also referenced is Hotel Palenque, Robert Smithson’s 1972 slide lecture to the architecture faculty at the University of Utah; having visited Mexico to study the Mayan ruins at Palenque, Smithson instead gave a talk on the mundane yet beautiful ruin of a hotel in which he stayed.
 The metaphoric implications of this ramshackle, labyrinthine hotel, simultaneously in renovation and decay haunt Plato’s Retreat.

 Additional pieces in the exhibition suggest space-age juxtapositions of the natural and the built environments, while two small videos muse on the transcendent qualities of the mundane.